Now I tell what I knew in Texas in my early youth,

 The hundred and fifty are dumb yet at Alamo,)

-'Tis the tale of the murder in cold blood of four hundred and
+'Tis the tale of the murder in cold blood of four hundred

 twelve young men.